peterkost/unique_ip_counter/README.md

 file off the internal SSD.
 THe 10% file runs in 14 seconds so six minutes is quite a bit more.
 Should take about half that, but I don't have the storage to test the full file off of the internal.

+## Eight - Final results and thoughts

+I decided to transfer the file over to my internal SSD and got a runtime of around 60 seconds.
+That seems like a respectable time so I'll leave the optimization there.